May201/API-E/README.md

 ## Crypto related News

 There are rapid changes happening the crypto space and the 3rd party service provides an API to get the top news in the crypto space.
-This section displays the top 4 news stories.
+This section displays the top 4 news stories for the hour related to cryptocurrencies.

 ## User Stories